OpenDriveLab/Birds-eye-view-Perception/README.md

 ]
 ```

-We provide bag of tricks to boost the performance of the baseline below implemented by our toolbox and mmdet3d.
+We also provide bag of tricks to boost the performance of the baseline below implemented by our toolbox and mmdet3d.

 ## <div id='tricks'>Bag of Tricks</div>